colonel-aureliano/Embedded-Mahjong-Bot/README.md

 ```
 python integrated/tft_display.py
 ```
 If unsuccessful, consider chaning the OS of the Pi.
-We used **Bullseye** 64-bit OS with PyGame version 1.9.6 and Python version 3.8.6.
-We were unable to make Bookworm OS work with PyGame version 2.1.2.
+We used **Bullseye** 64-bit OS with PyGame version 1.9.6 and Python version 3.9.2.
+We were unable to make Bookworm OS work with PyGame version 2.5.2 adn Python version 3.11.2 to display to PiTFT.

 4. The following command loads an ONNX model and performs inference on a source image.
 ```